kentik/ktranslate/README.md

     	Any rollups to use.
 Format: type, name, metric, dimension 1, dimension 2, ..., dimension n: sum,bytes,in_bytes,dst_addr -s3_bucket string
-    	AWS S3 Bucket to write flows to
+    	AWS S3 Bucket to write flows to -s3_assume_role_arn
-  -s3_flush_sec int
+      AWS assume role ARN which has permissions to write to S3 bucket -s3_region
+      S3 Bucket region where S3 bucket is created (default us-east-1) -s3_flush_sec int
     	Create a new output file every this many seconds (default 60) -s3_prefix string